frederic-perez/AmE-dictionary/data/idioms.md

 __carry the ball__ To be in charge.
 __carry the day__ To win, to be successful.
 __case in point__
+__case of the dropsy__ A fictitious “condition” characterized by continually dropping things from one’s hands.
+It is a play on the term “dropsy,” which was formerly used to denote the condition now known as edema (or oedema). _I’ve broken four or five plates since I started work.
+I guess I’ve got a bad case of the dropsy today._
 __case the joint__ :three::hammer: (casing the joint)
 __cash cow__ A product or business that always makes a lot of profit.
 __cash in__